 Salves penetrate deeply enough to be more ideal for places like elbows, knees, necks and shoulders.
-Because they also have a vapor seal- it could be a good choice for someone trying to fight skin conditions like eczema or psoriasis.
+Because they also have a vapor seal- it could be a good choice for someone trying to fight difficult skin conditions.

-Lotions are more frequently chosen by people who are looking to use them on their hands, feet or faces.
-None of these areas require a very deep penetration, and consumers prefer less oily and greasy options in these areas.
+Lotions are more frequently chosen by people who are looking to use them on their hands, feet, or faces.
+None of these areas require a very deep penetration, and consumers prefer less oily options in these areas.

 Note that a little can go a long way, just cover the area, don’t smother the area.
-Many patients will get halfway through their topical and begin to be more sparing, to find thats all they needed to begin with.
+Many patients will get halfway through their topical and begin to be more sparing, only to find that’s all they needed to begin with.

 Wondering what kind of Topicals we carry?
 Visit our menu here.